raspberrypilearning/getting-started-with-wearables/worksheet.md

 1. Open the Arduino IDE and check that on the Tools menu you have selected the board **Adafruit Flora**.
 On the 'Serial Port' menu you will need to select the port.
 On Windows this will be COM and then a number greater than 2 (e.g. COM3).
 On Mac, select a port containing the phrase "usbmodem".

-1.If you look closely at the FLORA board you will see a small LED labelled "D7".
+1. If you look closely at the FLORA board you will see a small LED labelled "D7".
 Type the following code into the Arduino IDE to program this LED to blink repeatedly:

   ```cpp
   int led = 7;